giannisdoukas/CWLJNIKernel/docs/developers.rst

    % hello

-If we want to build a command with more arguments with complicated structure, the usage of `argparse <https://docs.python.org/3/library/argparse.html>`_ is suggested.
-For example the aforementioned example could be changed to:
+If we want to build command with more arguments with complicated structure, the usage of `argparse <https://docs.python.org/3/library/argparse.html>`_ is suggested.
+For example, the aforementioned example could be changed to:

 .. code-block:: python
    :linenos: